Skip to main content

 Runners are responsible for actually executing components using the run context:

-from dhenara.agent.runner import FlowRunner
+from dhenara.agent.runner import FlowRunner, AgentRunner

-# Create a runner for a flow
+# Create an agent runner

-# Execute the flow
+# Execute the agent

 result = await runner.run()